radiantearth/community-sprints/specs/flat_file/README.md

-# Flat File Catalog
+# Static Catalog

 ## Purpose

-Flat file catalogs, or Asset Networks, define a network of linked assets for the purpose of automated crawling.
+Static Catalogs define a network of linked assets for the purpose of automated crawling.
 It is defined by a network of linked metadata in a standardized format.

 ## Description

-An Asset Network defines a tree graph structure, with a single global entry point from which the entire network can be crawled.
+A Static Catalog defines a tree graph structure, with a single global entry point from which the entire network can be crawled.
 The nodes in this network are defined by Node metadata, which can point downstream to other Nodes as well as directly describe Assets.

 ### Nodes